figtools/figgy.docs/docs/features.md

 ### **Simplify your Development Workflow**
 - Easily integrate your CICD process with Figgy
     - Break your CICD build if the deploying application is missing a required config in its targeted environment.
-    - Give Developers confidence their apps will properly deploy and boostrap if Figgy gives the :+1:.
+    - Give Developers confidence their apps will properly deploy and bootstrap if Figgy gives the :+1:.
 - Cultivate configuration clarity.
     - Following Figgy best-practices means you'll easily know what configurations your services are using at any point-in-time.
     - Figgy's configuration trees clarify application dependencies